The Ultimate Guide to Ice Fishing in an RV

 As is true of most hobbies, there are a wide variety of levels at which you can “do” ice fishing.
 (After all, Native Americans have ice fished for sustenance for millennia, so it’s definitely possible to do it without a bunch of fancy, expensive, newfangled equipment.)

-That said, the newfangled equipment is expensive precisely because it can make your ice fishing experience a whole lot easier.
+That said, the newfangled equipment is expensive precisely because it can make your ice fishing experience a whole lot easier (though certain standard fishing gear can work for the most part, too!).
 Here’s some of the main gear you need to get down to business and go fishing through a hole in the ice — which is honestly a pretty impressive feat of physics!

 No matter how you plan to go about ice fishing, one thing’s for certain: you’re going to have to drill through the thick ice that separates you from the fish!
 Additionally, most methods of checking the thickness of the ice for safety involve using some sort of drill, as well.